control.flatsys.FlatSystem

 Returns

-dx/dt or x[t+dt]
+dx/dt or x[t+dt]ndarray

 feedback(other=1, sign=-1, params=None)[source]

-Feedback interconnection between two input/output systems
+Feedback interconnection between two I/O systems.

 Parameters